fastify/fastify-auth/README.md

     // your validation logic
     done() // pass an error if the authentication fails })
-  .decorate('verifyUserAndPassword', function (request, reply, done) {
+  .decorate('verifyUserAndPassword', async function (request, reply) {
-    // your validation logic
+    // your async validation logic
+    await validation()
-    done() // pass an error if the authentication fails })
+    // throws an error if the authentication fails
+  })
   .register(require('fastify-auth'))
   .after(() => {